gautamkamboj/broker_frontend/README.md

 Endpoint: POST /send
 Description: Send a message
 Authentication: Required
-Request Body: (not specified in the provided code)
-Response: (not specified in the provided code)

 b.
 Get Messages

 Endpoint: GET /get
 Description: Retrieve messages for the logged-in user
 Authentication: Required
-Response: (not specified in the provided code)

 c.
 Delete Message